jonromero/trail/README.md

 and I haven't played around for a while, my main problem is that I don't remember what I was doing or why I have done certain things.

-The first version of trail was inspired by [t][], the simpliest todo manager out there, and it was written in Python (you can see older commits).
+The first version of trail was inspired by (t)[https://bitbucket.org/sjl/t/], the simpliest todo manager out there, and it was written in Python (you can see older commits).
 After some thought, it was trivial to implement this in bash, so I did it.